michaelvl/osm-analytic-tracker/kubernetes/README.md

 effect.

 If you are using a Kubernetes ingress/ingress-controller, you could refine the osmtracker-frontend network policy selectors to match the labels of the ingress.
+The same applies for the metrics network policy, which could be limited to accept only connections from e.g. Prometheus.